vemonet/libre-chat/docs/use-pip.md

 `libre-chat` is tested on Linux and Windows.
 Tests fails on MacOS, please let us know if you had any chances running it on your Mac.

+!!!
+Tip "Production deployment"

+    When deploying in production it is recommended to use [docker](https://www.docker.com), or directly [gunicorn](https://gunicorn.org), to handle many requests.
+The CLI is mainly used for local testing and building vectorstores.

 ## 📦 Install

 Install from [PyPI](https://pypi.org/project/libre-chat/){:target="_blank"} with `pipx` or `pip`: